-The Saab 900 has excellent directional stability- even in blustery cross-winds.
+The Saab 900 has excellent directional stability-even in blustery cross-winds.
 The gently rounded shape of the body and the absence of corners which may give rise to turbulence contribute to the low wind noise.
 The rear of the body is shaped so that it will provide efficient breakaway.
 The shape of the body counteracts fouling of the rear window, even under extremely dirty road conditions.
-The aerodynamic design also contributes to the low fuel consumption of the Saab 900.
+The favourable aerodynamic design is also an important factor in the low fuel consumption of the Saab 900.